Leonardo-Boss/suckless-site/dwm.suckless.org/patches/centerfirstwindow/index.md

 will center again.

-It is usefull for apps like - terminal, if you don't want that it cover all of master area, when no other apps are open.
+It is usefull for apps like - terminal, if you don't want that it cover all of the master area, when no other apps are opened.

 Usage
 -----